se-for-sci/se-for-sci.github.io/content/week5/typing.md

 Note the `...` above are the actual syntax - these are used in typing to indicate the body is somewhere else.
 (Unlike `pass`, which indicates there is no body or it's not implemented yet.)
-These overloads are type overloads only - they can't contain a body, they do nothing at runtime.
+These overloads are type overloads only - they can't contain a body and they do nothing at runtime.

 ### Exhaustiveness checking